 Fees & Scholarships for Domestic StudentsInternational Students

 At Murdoch, you pay for the individual units you enrol in, not an overall course fee.
 The total cost of your course will therefore vary depending on what units you choose.
-An indicative fee will be provided with your offer, however you can use our online Course Fee Calculator to estimate the amount you will need to pay.
+Use our online Course Fee Calculator to estimate the amount you will need to pay.

 We understand you may need help financially whilst studying for your qualification.
-Our International Welcome Scholarship therefore offers eligible students between $8,000 and $11,000, depending on the course you study.
-Find out what other scholarships Murdoch has on offer, and whether you’re eligible to apply.
+We therefore offer eligible students a wide range of scholarships, prizes and awards across a variety of categories.
+Find out what scholarships Murdoch has on offer, and whether you’re eligible to apply.

 Apply now to be eligible for a place at Murdoch University.
 To start studying in Semester 2, you can apply directly to Murdoch using our easy-to-use online application system.